Anne LeBaron: Early life and education

 LeBaron was born in Baton Rouge and raised in Memphis and Tuscaloosa.
 Her father, Gordon, was an advertising executive and bluegrass musician; in addition to singing, he played guitar, banjo, dobro and mandolin.
 She grew up listening to live bluegrass music at home, and gospel and choral music at the Southern Baptist Church she attended with her family.

 As a child, LeBaron taught herself to play piano and read music.
 In her teens she took lessons with a Juilliard-trained pianist and wrote songs on an acoustic guitar, setting her poetry to music.
-Her grandmother taught her to play chess, and at 12 LeBaron won a University of Alabama chess competition.
+Her grandmother taught her to play chess, and at the age of twelve LeBaron won a University of Alabama chess competition.
 She later said that chess taught her stamina and concentration, "but above all that you can always find a better move if you look long enough."

 LeBaron attended the University of Alabama, intending to study piano.
-She shifted her emphasis to harp after coming across the instrument in an empty music room.
+She shifted her emphasis to composition, with a parallel interest in the harp after coming across the instrument in an empty music room.
 As an undergraduate, she studied classical harp technique with teachers including Alice Chalifoux at the Salzedo Harp Colony.
-She was a member of Raudelunas, a surrealist art collective.
+She was a member of the Raudelunas 'Pataphysical Revue, a surrealist art collective, along with Reverend Fred Lane, Davey Williams and LaDonna Smith.

-LeBaron received a BA in music at the University of Alabama and a master's degree at Stony Brook University, She was awarded a doctorate in musical arts from Columbia University, where she was a student of Chou Wen-chung and Mario Davidovsky.
-Her doctoral thesis, Telluris Theoria Sacra, was partially inspired by James Gleick's book on chaos theory.
-She also studied Korean traditional music at the National Center for Korean Traditional Performing Arts in Seoul.
+LeBaron received a BA in music at the University of Alabama, where she studied with Fred Goosen, and a master's degree at Stony Brook University, where her teachers included Bülent Arel and Daria Semegen.
+As a Fulbright Scholar to Germany, she studied with Mauricio Kagel and György Ligeti.
+She was awarded a Doctorate in Musical Arts from Columbia University, where she was a student of Chou Wen-chung, Jack Beeson, and Mario Davidovsky.
+Her doctoral thesis, a significant composition and accompanying analysis sharing the title Telluris Theoria Sacra, was inspired by the 17th-century theologian Thomas Burnet and by James Gleick's book on chaos theory.
+She also studied Korean traditional music at the National Classical Music Institute in Seoul.

 Career

 LeBaron served as composer-in-residence in Washington, DC, sponsored by Meet the Composer from 1993 until 1996.
 She was an assistant professor of music at the University of Pittsburgh from 1996 to 2001.
-She was appointed Professor of Music at the California Institute of the Arts in 2001, where she has held the Roy E. Disney Family Chair in Musical Composition from 2013 until 2015.
+She was appointed Professor of Music at the California Institute of the Arts in 2001, where she held the Roy E. Disney Family Chair in Musical Composition from 2013 until 2015.
 In 2024, she retired from teaching and was appointed professor emerita.